inkstak/activejob-status/README.md

 ## Configuration

-By default, ActiveJob::Status use the Rails.cache to store data.
+By default, ActiveJob::Status use the <code>Rails.cache</code> to store data.
 You can use any compatible ActiveSupport::Cache::Store you want (memory, memcache, redis, ..) or any storage responding to <code>read/write/delete</code>